 Breakfast salad is a fusion of conventional breakfast items with salad greens or other raw or cooked vegetables.
 Example: bacon and eggs on a lettuce wedge, or yogurt and fresh fruit salad atop mesclun greens.

-For years we have served what we never thought to call “breakfast salad”: an omelet topped with lightly dressed baby arugula and watercress; and for brunch, poached egg on top of a frisée salad with lardons, or on top of a Caesar salad.
+For years we’ve served what we never thought to call “breakfast salad”: an omelet topped with lightly dressed baby arugula and watercress.

 • Some were following the breakfast food-and-greens or vegetables concept.